Jack-Whattam/API-Terms.io/README.md

-Prviate terms and privaacy pages for API setup
+Prviate terms and privacy pages for API setup